Alexiscash/test/README.md

 # test
 New to the site/platform.
 Trying to figure it out.

-Ok so how does this shit work.
+Ok so how does this thing work.